Down and Out in Sedona:

 They are working families with children.

-They are former veterans who served us.
+They are former veterans who risked their lives.

-They are not drunks and drug addicts.
+They are not drunks, deadbeats and drug addicts.

 They are people like you and me.

 by Catherine J. Rourke

 Updated September, 2010